Everything You Love About Red Wine — In Hair Mask Form

 The red-inspired leave-in spray had a similarly delicious scent, and detangled like a dream, but I'd be lying if I said used it for anything more than heat protection.
 Not everything can be as magical as red wine forties, but, for my hair, it'll do.

-HASK Unwined Cabernet Sauvignon-Inspired Repair & Strengthen Deep Conditioner Packette, $3.99; Unwined Red Wine-Inspired Repairing 10-in-1 Leave-In Spray, $8.99, both exclusively available at Ulta Beauty.
+HASK Unwined Cabernet Sauvignon-Inspired Repair & Strengthen Deep Conditioner Packette, £2.95, available at Shop Your Way.

 Advertisement